kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/outliers.jpg
     alt: "Outliers: The Story of Success"
     title: "Outliers: The Story of Success by Malcolm Gladwell "
-    text: "Outliers are the best and brightest, and most successful.
+    excerpt: "Outliers are the best and brightest, and most successful.
 Malcolm Gladwell shares the secrets of the best and brightest and what it takes to become One.
 The famous quote `10,000 hours of practice to master a skill` is from this book."
     url: "https://amzn.to/3ODspta"
     btn_label: "Amazon"
     btn_class: "btn--primary"